 “Perhaps she comes down to trade,” Wyte speculated.
 “Weapons or goods of some sort.”

-As logical as that reason was, none seemed quite satisfied by that explanation.
+As logical as that idea might be, none seemed satisfied by that explanation.
 They chewed their food thoughtfully in silence and continued to wonder.

 If you enjoyed this week’s installment, please remember to vote for this story at topwebfiction.com!